aimeos/aimeos-symfony/README.md

 ## Login and Admin

 Setting up the administration interface is a matter of configuring the Symfony firewall to restrict access to the admin URLs.
-Since 2017.07, the FOSUserBundle is required.

 Setting up the security configuration is the most complex part.
-The firewall setup should look like this one:
+The firewall setup in `./config/packages/security.yaml` should look like this one:

-- Symfony 3: `./app/config/security.yml`
-- Symfony 4: `./config/packages/security.yaml`

 ```yaml
 security: